itsjoesullivan/service-worker-demo/readme.md

 4. It should ask you to authenticate (maybe you'll need to sign up), and you will need to create an app to which to deploy it to.
 But shortly you will have a live page to see your

 If you're wondering why there's a server component to this demo, investigate the `firebase.json` file.
 All it does is ensure that neither the index page or the service worker are cached by the browser.
 Because a service worker is willing to fill its cache with a browser cache, it's important to keep those caches clear.

+## Lifecycle

+1. Browser loads index.html in the usual fashion
+2. Browser downloads service-worker.js and registers it (at `index.html`'s request) as a service worker
+3. `service-worker.js` receives an `install` event.
+  - asdf
+4. fdsa